Energetic Ion Composition as a Means of Investigating the Physical Origins of Alpha Particle Heavy Magnetic Switchbacks: Introduction

 \section{Introduction}

-Magnetic Switchbacks are quick reversals of the solar magnetic field directions associated with sharp velocity spikes in the solar wind, first observed in the $Ulysses$ data \citep{Balogh1999,Neugebauer2013} at distances beyond 1AU.
-They were subsequently observed in Helios~1 and 2data\citep{Borovsky2016,Horbury2018} and during the first Encounter of {\textit Parker Solar Probe ($PSP$)} in November 2018\citep{Bale2019,Kasper2019}. $PSP$ observation of switchbacks would continue numerous other times as well \citep{Bowen2020,McComas2019,Schwadron2021,deWit2020,Horbury2020,Mozer2020,Rouillard2020,Tenerani2020}.
-While magnetic switchbacks (switchbacks, hereafter) do not have a characteristic scale or duration, they exhibit several characteristic features such as high Alfv\'{e}nicity as indicated by the low variability of the total magnetic field, no notable temperature changes, about a 20\% change in the solar wind speed and an change in the proton density relative to the surrounding plasma.
+Magnetic Switchbacks are quick reversals of the interplanetary magnetic field directions associated with sharp velocity spikes in the solar wind.
+Although magnetic switchbacks (switchbacks, hereafter) do not have a characteristic scale or duration, they exhibit several characteristic features such as low variability of the total magnetic field \citep{Larosa2021}, a difference in the solar wind speed relative to the outside plasma \citep{Kasper2019}, a reversal of the electron pitch angles inside the switchback, and an increase or decrease in the proton density relative to the outside plasma \citep{Huang2023}.
+Switchbacks were first detected and described, albeit not under the name magnetic switchbacks, based on observations in the Ulysses data \citep{Balogh1999,Goldstein1995} at 1.35 AU.
+They were subsequently understood to have been previously observed in Helios~1 and 2 data \citep{Borovsky2016, Horbury2018, Mariani1979} and were also subsequently observed during the first encounter with the solar corona of Parker Solar Probe (PSP) in November 2018 \citep{Bale2019, Kasper2019} and subsequent encounters \citep{Bowen2020, McComas2019, Schwadron2021, DudockdeWit2020, Horbury2020, Mozer2020, Rouillard2020, Tenerani2020}.
+In total, switchbacks have been observed by various probes at distances ranging from 0.2 AU to 2.9 AU (AU; the mean Sun-earth distance).

-Several theories have been proposed by various groups to explain the origin of switchbacks.
-Some of the the major theories are based on interchange reconnection \citep[e. g.][]{fisk2020}.
-Within that framework, there exist two subgroups of theories where one of the models proposes a simple magnetic "kink" formed by interchange reconnection that propagates outward in the solar wind \citep{Zank2020} while the other one emphasizes the flux-rope nature of the magnetic field configuration \citep{Drake2021}.
-There exists other models outside of this framework.
-For example, \citet{Squire2020} considers switchback as a natural consequence of the expanding solar wind.

-While the mechanics of particle dynamics in magnetic switchbacks propagating outward along the solar wind have been explored in the context of particle directionality relative to the curvature of the magnetic field that makes up the switchback \citep{Bandyo2021}, the composition of plasma species and their dynamics relative to each other remains largely unexplored.
-In particular a model proposed by \citet{Zank2020} identified the need for a possible exploration into the idea of analyzing the composition of switchback plasma as a means of testing the idea of transported particle entrapment.
-That is, the initial structure likely contains loop plasma that is both hotter and more tenuous than the surrounding coronal plasma, and corresponds to a blob of plasma moving at approximately the Alfv\'{e}n speed in a direction that may be radial but does not necessarily have to be.